Aliases for GLI2 Gene

 GLI2 (GLI Family Zinc Finger 2) is a Protein Coding gene.
-Diseases associated with GLI2 include Culler-Jones Syndrome and Holoprosencephaly-9.
-Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Hippo signaling pathway.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
+Diseases associated with GLI2 include Culler-Jones Syndrome and Holoprosencephaly 9.
+Among its related pathways are G-Beta Gamma Signaling and Dopaminergic Neurogenesis.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and chromatin binding.
 An important paralog of this gene is GLI3.

 UniProtKB/Swiss-Prot for GLI2 Gene